-He is the author of several handbooks on music career development, including The Self-Promoting Musician: Strategies for Independent Music Success (3rd ed.
-2013, Berklee Press), Indie Business Power: A Step-By-Step Guide for 21st Century Music Entrepreneurs (2009, MBS Business Media), Plan Your Band!
-(2009, MBS Business Media), and Indie Marketing Power: The Resource Guide for Maximizing Your Music Marketing (3rd ed.
-2012, MBS Business Media).
+He is the author of several handbooks on music career development, including The Self-Promoting Musician: Strategies for Independent Music Success (Berklee Press), Indie Business Power: A Step-By-Step Guide for 21st Century Music Entrepreneurs (MBS Business Media), Plan Your Band!
+(MBS Business Media), and Indie Marketing Power: The Resource Guide for Maximizing Your Music Marketing (MBS Business Media).

-Dr. Joseph (Joe) Miglio, is currently in his ninth year as a faculty member at Berklee and is an Associate Professor of Music Business Management.
+Dr. Joseph (Joe) Miglio has been a faculty member at Berklee for more than a decade and is an associate professor of Music Business Management.

 - 2 GB RAM (4 GB recommended)

 - 500 MB hard drive space